jrnold/r4ds-exercise-solutions/docs/transform.md

 #> # ... with 9 more rows
 ```

 I could also try a z-score.
-Though the sd and mean will be affected by large delays.
+Though the standard deviation and mean will be affected by large delays.

 ```r
 flights %>%